UCI-GDIM32-W25/in-class-activities-Cordelia77/README.md

 **Sphere Cast**: Throw a "ball/sphere" forward and see if it will hit anything.
 Comparing with *Raycast*, the raycast is thin and it is just a line.
 If the object is very small and moves very fast, it might just "brush past" and not be detected.
-SphereCast has a radius (thickness), which makes it easier to detect collisions.
+SphereCast has a radius (thickness), which *makes it easier to detect collisions*.

 ### Activity 2